-The results presented in Section~\ref{sec:expanded} are calculated on the PACS-CS $(2+1)$-flavour full-QCD ensembles \cite{Aoki:2008sm}, made available through the ILDG \cite{Beckett:2009cb}.
+In Section~\ref{sec:results}, we present results comparing the conventional parity projection approach to the PEVA technique, demonstrating the removal of opposite parity contaminations from two-point correlators through strong cross-parity contributions to the operator structure of the four lowest lying states.
+These results are calculated on the PACS-CS $(2+1)$-flavour full-QCD ensembles \cite{Aoki:2008sm}, made available through the ILDG \cite{Beckett:2009cb}.
 They are $32^3 \times 64$ lattices with $\beta = 1.90$, and employ an Iwasaki gauge action with non-perturbatively $O(a)$-improved Wilson quarks.
-In particular, we demonstrate proof of principle on the ensemble with the heaviest quark mass, with $\kappa_{\textrm{u},\textrm{d}} = 0.137$, corresponding to a pion mass of \SI{702}{\mega\electronvolt}.
+In particular, we demonstrate proof of principle on the ensemble with the second lightest quark mass.
+This ensemble consists of 400 gauge field configurations with $\kappa_{\textrm{u},\textrm{d}} = 0.13770$, corresponding to a pion mass of \SI{280}{\mega\electronvolt}.